-The fingerprint reader module provides a high level of security for your computer.
+The optional fingerprint reader application software provides a high level of security for your computer.
 Make sure you have administrator's rights to your computer, and have a Windows password enabled for full security protection.
+A further level of security and control is provided in the BIOS (see "Security Menu" on page 5 - 11).